RWykowsk/Item-microservice/README.md

 Shop items are stored in an in-memory database.
 There is no memory limit - it is dependent on application memory - use at your own risk.

+# Application security
+Application endpoints are secured with username+password authentication (default user//user1234)

+The credentials can be configured via SPRING_SECURITY_USER_NAME and SPRING_SECURITY_USER_PASSWORD env variables

 # Running application from containers

 1. Run command 'docker compose up' from  root directory of project